 Operating System

-Unlike the NES, which booted straight into the game, the Game Boy was designed to always boot from an internal 256 Byte ROM, and only then jump into the game code.
-The boot process is as follows [14]:
+Unlike the NES/Famicom, which booted straight into the game, the Game Boy was designed to always boot from an internal 256-byte ROM, and only then jump to the game code.
+The boot process is as follows [15]:

-1. After the console is switched on, the CPU starts reading at address 0x0000 (Game Boy’s ROM location).
+After the console is switched on, the CPU starts reading from address 0x0000 (the Game Boy’s ROM location).

-3. The Nintendo logo is copied from the cartridge ROM to Display RAM, and then it’s drawn at the top edge of the screen.
+The Nintendo logo graphics are copied from the cartridge ROM to Display RAM, and then drawn at the top edge of the screen.
 If there is no cartridge inserted, the logo will contain garbage tiles.
-The same may happen if it’s improperly inserted.
+The same may happen if the cartridge is improperly inserted.

-4. The logo is scrolled down and the famous po-ling sound is played.
+The logo is scrolled downwards and the iconic po-ling sound is played.

-5. The game’s Nintendo logo is matched against the one stored in the console’s ROM.
-Afterwards, a quick checksum is done on the cartridge’s ROM header to make sure the cartridge is correctly inserted.
-If any of these checks fail, the console freezes.
+The game’s Nintendo logo is compared with the one stored in the console’s ROM.
+Afterwards, a quick checksum is performed on the cartridge’s ROM header to confirm the cartridge is correctly inserted.
+If either of these checks fail, the console freezes.

-Interestingly enough, the Nintendo logo displayed on the screen is not cleared from VRAM, so games can apply some animation and effects to introduce their own logo.
+Interestingly enough, the Nintendo logo displayed on the screen is not cleared from VRAM, leaving the opportunity for games to apply some animation and effects to transition to their own logos.

 The revised sequence

-The Game Boy Color’s boot screen, the logo doesn’t slide anymore but it features a rainbow effect.
+The Game Boy Color’s boot screen, the logo doesn’t slide anymore but instead features a rainbow effect.

 Once again, in the case of the Game Boy Color, we find drastic changes in the contents of the ROM.
 For instance, the size of the ROM is now 2 KB[16] and the routines exhibit new behaviour: